ronfeathers-LD/SOW-Generator/CONDITIONAL_PMO_APPROVAL.md

 ## 🤔 Important Clarifications

-### PM Hours Removal Doesn't Matter
+### PM Hours Removal Exempts from PM Approval
-Even if PM hours were later removed via a PM hours removal request (`pm_hours_requirement_disabled = true`), if the SOW **meets the original PM hour designation criteria**, it still requires PMO approval.
+If PM hours have been removed via a PM hours removal request (`pm_hours_requirement_disabled = true`), the SOW **does NOT require PMO approval**, even if it originally met the PM hour designation criteria (3+ products or 100+ units).

-**Why?** The PMO needs to review and approve the removal decision itself.
-They validate that:
-- The PM hours were appropriate to begin with
-- The removal is justified
-- Alternative resource planning is in place
+**Why?** The PM hours removal request itself goes through an approval process (by PM Directors), so once approved, the SOW no longer needs PM approval in the final approval workflow.

 ### Example Scenarios